FreeTechBooks.com Homepage

 These are the lecture notes of Operating Systems, courtesy of Mark Burgess, a full professor at the Faculty of Engineering of University College Oslo, Norway.
 As with other lecture notes, these are relatively short (168 pages) for a subject traditionally covered in thick volumes.

-The notes cover most of the basic topics of operating systems, many which have only been covered superficially.
-Nevertheless, readers will find these lecture notes as a decent introduction material that should give them a good grasp on the subject of operating systems.
+The notes cover most of the basic topics of operating systems.
+Readers will find these lecture notes as a decent introduction material that should give them a good grasp on the subject of operating systems.

 Topics covered include: